-Remote seller means a seller or marketplace facilitator making sales of goods or services delivered within the State of Alaska, without having a physical presence in a taxing jurisdiction, or conducting business between taxing jurisdictions, when sales are made by internet, mail order, phone or other remote means.
-A marketplace facilitator shall be considered the remote seller for each sale facilitated through its marketplace.
+Remote seller means a seller or marketplace facilitator making sales of goods or services delivered within the State of Alaska, without having a physical presence in the member_jurisdiction in which delivery is being made.

 Resale of services means sales of intermediate services to a business the charge for which will be passed directly by that business to a specific buyer.